Champii/Hacktiv/README.md

 ## Limits

-When multiples Autorun functions run simultaneously, dependencies may not be correctly guessed cause of the global bus event 'depends', catched by every Computations
+When multiples Hacktiv functions run simultaneously, dependencies may not be correctly guessed cause of the global bus event 'depends', catched by every Computations

 ## API

-#### Tracker
+#### Hacktiv

-The Tracker is the main object, taking track of every computations.
+The Hacktiv is the main function, taking track of every computations.

-- Autorun(function)
+- Hacktiv(function)
   - Add a new Computation with the given function

 #### Computation